Personal Pronouns

 Suffix Pronouns

 Suffix pronouns are attached to other words and cannot stand alone.
-Their uses are:
+Their uses include:

 • Subject of a verbal sentence